m7wq/qShop/README.md

         if (adapter == null) return;

         qShopAPI.getInstance().handlePurchase(
-            new Messager().of("&aYou purchased this item!", &cNo enough balance!") adapter,
+            new Messager().of("&aYou purchased this item!", "&cNo enough balance!") adapter,
             Arrays.asList("&bPurchased for %cost% coins!"),
             event